ShumWengSang/Miners-Bomb-Miners/Miners Kill Miners/Assets/DarkRift/Readme.txt

 Thank you for choosing DarkRift Servers for you project, we hope that you'll find them to be perfect for your games!

-The package you've downloaded has 3 examples in it, CubeDemo, Player Demo, a varient of the CubeDemo showing manual serialisation and a varient of CubeDemo using a Unity based server.
+The package you've downloaded has 4 examples in it, CubeDemo, Player Demo, a varient of the CubeDemo showing manual serialisation, a varient of CubeDemo using a Unity based server and the HeavySyncDemo.
 You should also find the server, the API and some documentation for you.
 Within each folder is a Readme file to get you started.

 I reccomend you start with the CubeDemo and PlayerDemo to get the basics.